ychwu/bdo-marketplace-tools/README.md

 ## Supported Versions

-Last verified against the supported marketplace flow: July 14, 2025.
+Last verified compatibility: July 14, 2025.

-Steam accounts and OTP-enabled accounts are not supported.
+Steam accounts and OTP-enabled accounts are not supported (yet).
 Only launcher accounts without OTP are supported.

 ## Running the App